Chaitalykundu/Core-Subject/Snowflake/02-Snowflake-Architecture/01-Architecture.md

 &nbsp;

-Snowflake runs completely on cloud infrastructure.
-All components of Snowflake’s service (other than optional command line clients, drivers, and connectors), run in public cloud infrastructures.
+Snowflake runs completely on cloud** infrastructure**.

+All components of Snowflake’s service (other than optional command line clients, drivers, and connectors), run in **public** cloud infrastructures.

 Snowflake uses **virtual compute instances** for its compute needs and a storage service for persistent storage of data.